 Student orientation is mandatory for all new incoming students.
 Orientation may occur the week prior to the start of a semester.
 Failure to attend will prevent a student from starting any clinical course.

-A student who has academically been dismissed or who has withdrawn from the nursing program may apply for readmission.
-The readmission policies are:
+A student who has been academically dismissed or who have withdrawn from the nursing program may apply for readmission.
+The readmission policy is as follows:

 - A student who has been academically dismissed must sit out for one semester (summer included).